Theresa Roberts | Safety

 And then, I have rainbows.
 I use rainbows in many drawings.
 What do I like about rainbows?
 I think they’re special.
 They make me feel good.
 I like the rainbow when it comes out.
 It looks really pretty.
 I just put the colors in.
 I just put them in.
 The blue is the sky, I would say.
 The light blue; that's the clouds.

 When we were walking we saw the birds on the tree.
 The black is like the ravens.
+Ravens are special.
+You can watch them.
 I like birds too.
-Birds, when the birdies be your friends, that’s a good thing.
+Birds.
+When the birdies be your friends, that’s a good thing.
 Yes, birds are your friends.
-It is good to draw the birds; they’re cute, they are gray you see.
+It is good to draw the birds; they’re cute, they are gray, you see.
 Lots of gray, yes, gray birds.
-The red too, That's for the birds.
-Now, some red is the leaves.
+Grey is the coyote.
+The red too, that's for the birds.
+Now…some red is the leaves.
 The pink is the clouds.
 Orange is the fox, I would say.
+And I like squirrels too, brown is the squirrel.
 The Green [is the] morning lights and grass and trees too.

 I think art is special.
 I feel good about it.
-I'm very happy when I do art.”
+I'm very happy when I do art.
+I want to show my work to the people.”

 THERESA ROBERTS